Six Sigma: Process optimization through data-based methods

 Six Sigma distinguishes between different roles that require different responsibilities and qualifications:

 Six Sigma offers companies a structured, data-based framework for process improvement and error reduction.
-By using DMAIC or DMADV, existing processes can be optimized as well as new error-free processes developed.
+By using DMAIC or DMADV, existing processes can be optimized as well as new, error-free processes developed.
 Companies that successfully implement Six Sigma benefit not only from higher customer satisfaction, but also from lower costs and improved competitiveness.